SpykerNZ/one-pace-for-plex/README.md

 ### 3. Download Missing One Piece Episodes

 One Pace does not currently cover the entire series.
-Thus you will need to add missing episodes to fill out your collection.
+Thus, you will need to add missing episodes to fill out your collection.

 Current missing episodes:
 - Season 14: 121-130